SoftInstigate/restheart-website/_includes/restheart-webchat.md

 Source code is available at `restheart-webchat`  official Github [repository](https://github.com/SoftInstigate/restheart-webchat)!

-This example application uses Restheart [Websockets and ChangeStreams](https://restheart.org/docs/change-streams/) under the hood which provide an instant, zero lines of code API for a realtime chat application.
+This example application uses RESTHeart [Websockets and ChangeStreams](https://restheart.org/docs/change-streams/) under the hood which provide an instant, zero lines of code API for a realtime chat application.

 ### Define your stream